hpluska/APCompSciPrinciples/labs/WebDev/Selectors/README.md

 4. Now, let’s change the bullet points of the ingredient list to squares instead of circles.

 	- Start be a writing a class attribute in the <ul> tag called _ingredients_.
 	- Navigate to Styles.css and add an  _ingredients_ selector.
-Inside of its curly braces, write: list-style: square;  (HINT, <li></li> is a nested element)
+Inside of its curly braces, write: list-style-type: square;  (HINT, <li></li> is a nested element)

 5. Next let’s make the time for each preparation step appear gray.